 You can choose not to share info with Voter Action Pinellas.
 We’ll never use your voter’s phone numbers or email addresses to contact them, but we will be sharing data with campaigns, and they may use that info.
 It’s no problem if you don’t want to share this info.
 There’s no question that your contacts with your voters are much more powerful than any impersonal campaign outreach.

 The Location tab gives you the voter's address and lists any other voter in the home.
 You may consider adding others in the home to your voter network.
+If the voter is not registered at their current address, you can help them update their registration.
+They can change their registration as late as Election Day.
+Click HERE for more information about updating voter registrations.

 The Details tab will show you every voting district the voter is in.
 For example, this tells me that I’m in St. Petersburg City Council Ward 4 ("21" is the supervisor of elections code for the City of St. Petersburg.
 Every city has a unique code.
 Here's a list of all Pinellas County city codes: Pinellas City Codes).